 ...Comprehensive information gathering and assessment of need.

-Outcomes and personalised support strategies are detailed in East

-Sussex Additional Needs Plan
+Outcomes and personalised support strategies are detailed in Additional Needs Plan dentified and provision becomes increasingly personalisec f the pupil continues to make little or no progress, SEND is

 Application may be made for Education Health and Care Plan.